Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

   - `parameters`
     - `deploymentName` - this should be set as appropriate based on the existing naming conventions (e.g. `deploy_uat` for the UAT environment)
     - `environmentName` - this is the name of the **Environment** in Azure DevOps you created in an earlier part of the setup process
-    - `azureSubscription` - this is the name of the **Service Connection** in Azure DevOps you created right at the start to allow a connection through to Azure (e.g. `PRJCT-SERCON-UAT` for that UAT environment)
+    - `serviceConnectionName` - this is the name of the **Service Connection** in Azure DevOps you created right at the start to allow a connection through to Azure (e.g. `PRJCT-SERCON-UAT` for that UAT environment)
     - `webAppResourceName` - this is the name of the **App Service** resource in Azure that was created by running Bicep (e.g. `PRJCT-WA01-UAT` for the UAT environment)
     - `connectionString` - this is the SQL connection string used by the Pipeline VM to connect to the SQL Server Database, and is easiest defined by copying and modifying another connection string from within the same filed